What’s the difference between investing vs. gambling? The simple answer is math, but there’s more to it than that.

 I recently learned that someone I know ruined his financial life by spending it all at a local casino.
 At his age, he should be retired.

 At this stage in my life, I’m confident that I have enough self-discipline to avoid becoming a gambling addict.
-But why risk it when the casino is so damn close by?
+But why risk it when the casino is so near?
 I’ve lost money at the blackjack table and quit, only to return a few hours later in hopes of winning it back.

 The Force is strong in casinos.
 An addiction would quickly become the greatest risk to my early retirement goal.
 It’s not worth testing the waters so close to home.